Darwinism refuted by adverse selection experiments

 and sometimes I have read in it.
 The book is quite interesting

-and informative and shows that orginal Darwinism is much
+and informative and shows that original Darwinism is much

 sounder in several respects than reductionist neo-Darwinism.